saf1ya-c0d3z/Regex-tutorial/gist-template.md

 ]  - this is the end of a charcter set

+) - this is the end of the capturing group

+$ - this is the anchor which matches the end of the string

+ / - this signifies the end of the regex pattern in JS

 a-z -is a "range" this can be a single character between a and z
 ## Table of Contents